Low Millgillhead is the perfect place to get together with family and friends.

-Here we have the main house (sleeps 12) with attached barn conversion (also sleeps 12) offering accommodation for up to 24 people - there is an internal door here which is kept open if you take both together.
-A small cottage on the end provides accommodation for a further four people and can be rented separately.
+Rose Cottage is a small home on the end and provides accommodation for a further four people.
 The gardens are superb and cover three acres.
 Children particularly enjoy the secret garden hidden among the rhododendrons, accessed via a wooden bridge over a small stream.

 Lamplugh is the perfect starting place to explore the rest of the Lake District.
 Loweswater Lake is your nearest lake being just three miles away.
 Here there are lovely woodland walks by the lake with an award winning pub at the end serving lovely meals and local ales.
 If you prefer big mountains, then Ennerdale lake is just four miles away with Pillar mountain range towering above it.
 There are also good mountain biking trails here, fishing (permit required), climbing, canoeing and pony trekking (on Cold Fell).